epogrebnyak/mkdocs-actionable/docs/english.md

 <!-- The execution cycle for our core testing service is shown in the chart
 below. -->

-#### Advanced services (test automation, chaos gate, methodology, staff)
+#### Advanced services

+**Test automation and chaos gate**.
 In addition to testing individual systems, we also automate and orchestrate chaos tests.
-Embeding such tests into release cycle creates a systematic quality check (known as "chaos gate").
+Embeding such tests into release cycle creates a systematic quality check for released software (known as "chaos gate").

-For companies with enough in-house reliability expertise we can formalize a comprehensive corporate chaos testing methodology.
+**Technical processes.** For companies with enough in-house reliability expertise we can formalize a comprehensive corporate chaos testing methodology.

-We screen, recruit and train personnel for client's teams involved in chaos engineering.
+**Staff.** We screen, recruit and train personnel for client's teams involved in chaos engineering.